-Time-of-use (TOU) rates
+Time-of-Use (TOU) rates

-To support Ontarians staying home during the rapidly evolving COVID-19 situation, the Government of Ontario has taken steps to hold the price of electricity at 8.5 ¢/kWh for electricity used from January 1, 2021 until the end of the day on January 28, 2021.
+To support Ontarians staying home during the rapidly evolving COVID-19 situation, the Government of Ontario has taken steps to hold the price of electricity at 8.5 ¢/kWh for electricity used from January 1, 2021 until the end of the day on February 22, 2021.
 Read the government's news release and our FAQs.

 The Government of Ontario introduced a fixed electricity price of 12.8 ¢/kWh for consumers paying time-of-use prices to support them while Ontario plans the safe and gradual re-opening of the province.
 Read the government’s news release and our FAQs